Joint Pain: Top 12 Natural Strategies for Pain Relief

 Curcuminoids are bioactive compounds found in turmeric.
 Curcumin is the main curcuminoid.
 Curcumin has been shown to reduce pain, improve physical function, and improve the quality of life in osteoarthritic patients (15).

-I am a big fan of the Fermented Turmeric and personally I take this supplement everyday with meals.
-Fermented turmeric is a powerful blend of high dose organic turmeric extract a fermented warming and bitter botanical blend and organic ashwagandha extract to reduce inflammation throughout the body and support its ability to adapt to stress.
+I am a big fan of the Organic Turmeric and personally I take this supplement everyday with meals.
+Organic turmeric is a powerful blend of high dose organic turmeric extract, turmeric root and fermented black pepper fruit to reduce inflammation throughout the body and support its ability to adapt to stress.

 Joints, also called articulations, are the places where two bones or bone and cartilage meet or connect.
 They are classified both structurally and functionally.
 Many people suffer from mild to severe joint pain.